Axel-Jacobsen/huffman/README.md

 i.e. compressed file is 72% of the size of the uncompressed file.
 The compression ratio would depend on the number of unique characters in the uncompressed file; the fewer characters, the higher the compression ratio.

 Note: this only works on ASCII files - i.e., each character is 1 byte.
-Also, the time to compress and decompress are both much too long (on my 2015 Macbook Pro, ~60s to compress enwik8, ~600s to decompress!).
-Look for optimizations in the decompress method first.
+The overall structure could be improved if reading in the original data is seperated from the rest of the content - that way, supporting arbitrary file types will be easier.
+Also, this is very slow.

 ## .pine file description